piazera/_selfie/README.md

 }
 ```

-when scheduling callbacks with 'setTimeout' function, the work 'this' inside the callback will refer to the window object
+when scheduling callbacks with 'setTimeout' function, the word 'this' inside the callback will refer to the window object
 ```javascript
 var AnotherStaticClass = {
   callback: function(){